 What's next for SAS and Jupyter?

 This is just the start for SAS in the Jupyter world.
-Amy says that she has already received lots of interest and feedback, and SAS is working to make the Jupyter Notebook approach available in something like SAS University Edition and SAS OnDemand for Academics.
+Amy says that she has already received lots of interest and feedback.
 Stay tuned!